SamoZ256/metal-air-docs/README.md

 # Metal AIR documentation

-This project aims to reverse engineer the Apple Intermediate Representation used by the Metal graphics API.
+This project aims to reverse engineer the Apple Intermediate Representation (AIR) used by the Metal graphics API.
 Under the hood, AIR is just LLVM 4.0 bytecode.
 However, it also includes a whole standard library with functions useful for writing shaders as well as a metadata section which includes all the information that the Metal graphics API needs to compile it to a native GPU binary.

 ## Example

-Let's take a look at a very simple Metal shading language example:
+Here is a simple shader written in the Metal Shading Language:

 ```c++
 #include <metal_stdlib>